drdaemos/xc5-docs/en/basics/model_editing_page.md

 layout: article_with_sidebar
 lang: en
 title: 'Model editing page'
-categories: [developer_docs]
 ---

-{% include global.html %}

 # Introduction

-During module creation developers sometimes [create complex entities]({{ baseurl_lang }}/../basics/understanding_models.md) that require a **separate** page for editing of its properties, instead of doing it via [ItemsList]({{ baseurl_lang }}/../basics/creating_new_entity_--_introduction_of_editable_itemslist_in_admin_area.md).
+During module creation developers sometimes [create complex entities]({{ baseurl_lang }}/basics/understanding_models.html) that require a **separate** page for editing of its properties, instead of doing it via [ItemsList]({{ baseurl_lang }}/basics/creating_new_entity_--_introduction_of_editable_itemslist_in_admin_area.html).
 This article will explain how you can create a page where you can edit certain fields of a model.
 For the sake of example, we will create a simple mod that will implement a new page where you can edit a product, but the same principles apply to all other entities as well.

 # Table of Contents